The Fan Curve: Definition

 Brake Horsepower (BHP) and Horsepower (HP)

-Brake Horsepower is defined as the minimum amount of power needed to operate the fan.
-This value is measured or calculated by the fan manufacturer.
-The brake horsepower is the mechanical power necessary to operate the fan.
-To calculate the necessary motor electric power in horsepower we need to know motor efficiency and belt drive efficiency (if used).
+Brake horsepower is the minimum amount of power needed to operate the fan, as measured or calculated by the fan's manufacturer.
+It represents the mechanical power necessary to operate the fan.
+To calculate the necessary electric motor power in horsepower, it's essential to know the motor efficiency and the belt drive efficiency, if a belt drive is used.

 For more information on how to size your fan motors, click here.